fooof-tools/fooof/README.rst

 Installation
 ------------

-The current major release of FOOOF is the 1.X.X series, which is a breaking change from the prior 0.X.X series.
+The current major release is the 1.X.X series, which is a breaking change from the prior 0.X.X series.

 Check the `changelog <https://fooof-tools.github.io/fooof/changelog.html>`_ for notes on updating to the new version.